maxpou/maxpou.fr/_drafts/immutability-js.md

 The object signature is still the same, only his parameters change.
 But it's not an excuse for not using it!

-### mutables states inside `map()`
+### mutable states inside `map()`

 To loop an array, [forget about for/while loop](http://www.maxpou.fr/no-more-loop-in-js/) and start using Array.prototype.map().
-Array.prototypeforEach() is a sibling to map() but it create side effect, while map prevent them by creating a new structure.
+Array.prototype.forEach() is a sibling to map() but it create side effect, while map prevent them by creating a new structure.
 Now, map() looks cool right?
-I can do some operations with my objects in a Array.map() loop, and it will preserve my initial values!
+I can do some operations with my objects in a Array.map() loop, and it will preserve my initial values?
 Well... not exactly!

 ```js
 const newHeroes = heroes.map(h => {